 Each student will have a locker assigned in the locker room to be used for the entire school year.
-Combination locks will be issued to each student as needed.
-The lockers and locks are the property of the school under the joint control of the student and administration.
-Students are responsible and accountable for any items in their locker.
+Combination locks will be issued and are the responsibility of the students.
+A fine will be assessed for lost or stolen locks and damaged lockers.

-Student Health and Safety
+Student Health & Safety